Substance Abuse Programs for Air Force Veterans

 TRICARE may require prior authorization for mental health, family counseling, and other specialty services.
 A prior authorization means that the care must be approved by a regional contractor before the scheduled appointment takes place.
 In Nevada and other western states, TRICARE is administered through TriWest, so TriWest will dictate treatment authorizations.

 Be sure to consult the TRICARE prior authorization page for more information.
-Regardless of prior authorization, people facing a mental health crisis should always seek immediate care through to the nearest emergency department.
+Regardless of prior authorization, people facing a mental health crisis should always seek immediate care at the nearest emergency department.

 Active-duty members of the Air Force can access the ADAPT program – Alcohol and Drug Abuse Prevention and Treatment – to receive education, a thorough evaluation, and treatment when needed.
-The program hopes to help reduce the stigma of mental health and substance abuse among military members and return servicemembers to full duty status following successful treatment.6
+The program hopes to help reduce the stigma of mental health and substance abuse among airmen and return them to full-duty status following successful treatment.6

-When the VA is unable to provide the care you need through a VA facility, it allows for you to receive treatment in your area through the Veterans Community Care program.
+When the VA is unable to provide the care you need through a VA facility, your VA benefits allow you to receive treatment in your area through the Veterans Community Care program.
 The availability of the Community Care program depends on:

 - Specific eligibility requirements.